ailiis/conclusions/README.md

 # Conclusions Master Thesis - CodeBook.alpha

+Smileys are used in front of the sentence/paragraph they should signalise something for.
+Sometimes there are two of them around one sentence, the sentence inside these signs is a ToDo or Memo for the task, but what follows the second smiley then is still the sentence or paragraph in question.

 &#x1F517; - this section or part is identical to the qabstracts codebook

+&#x1F440; - this needs to be revisited.
+I am not happy with the definition, description, grammar, wording or whatever

-&#x1F4CC; - reminder for smaller tasks.
+&#x1F4CC; - reminder for ToDos.
 May mean that an information is still missing/unclear or that I need to look something up

 &#x1F6A7; - in construction, this is a code/part I've started to work on but that is not quite done yet